 This article presents an interview with Mr. Ciavola to discuss his campaign strategies and how they factored into the 2012 Republican victory in Nevada’s 3rd congressional district.
 Mark Ciavola is the campaign manager for Heck, and oversaw the 2010 and the 2012 campaigns, both of which ended in Republican victory.
 He is also the chairman of the College Republican Federation of Nevada and the student body president of University of Nevada, Las Vegas.
 He is the founder of Right Pride, a conservative organization which spreads the message of limited government and the free market throughout the gay community.

-So as the #2 Republican victory office, what lessons does your campaign’s success have to offer to other campaigns that maybe weren’t so successful?
+DBJ: So as the number two Republican victory office, what lessons does your campaign’s success have to offer to other campaigns that maybe weren’t so successful?